-A regular kitchen oven is the simplest and the fastest way of drying filament spools.
-Heat can evaporate a lot of water from the filament, which will help you get rid of excess moisture and make your 3D printing experience trouble-free again.
+A regular kitchen oven is the fastest way of drying filament spools.
+Heat can evaporate a lot of water from the it which will help you get rid of excess moisture and make your 3D printing experience trouble-free again.

-Kitchen ovens will do a good job, before using them, however, you must consider that they are not designed to heat filaments, so you must be extremely careful not to overheat them and definitely set the temperature below the glass transition temperature.
+Kitchen ovens will do a good job but before using them, however, you must consider that they are not designed to heat filaments, so you must be extremely careful not to melt them and definitely set the temperature way below the glass transition temperature of the filament.

-In order to properly dry a wet spool of filament, set the oven at 40°C (104°F) and leave it there for about 3 hours.
-Every now and then check how the process is coming along, especially for making sure that the temperature is in the desired range.
+In order to properly dry a wet spool of filament, set the oven to 40°C (104°F) and leave it there for about 3 hours.
+Every now and then check how the process is coming along, especially to make sure that the temperature isn’t too hot and melting the filament.

 How to properly store filament?

 In order to stop moisture from being absorbed by your filament, most suppliers ship their filaments with a tiny bag of silica gel.
-Silica gel is a desiccant, i.e. a product that absorbs moisture from its environment while being relatively unaffected by the change in the moisture content of that environment.
+Silica gel is a desiccant, i.e. a product that absorbs moisture from its environment.

-Common ways of ruining your Filament (and how to fix them)?
+Common ways of ruining your Filament (and how to fix it)?

 So far, we’ve been mostly preocupied with humidity, wich is the most probable way of ruining an unused spool.
 Needles to say, there are many other ways by which we can ruin our filaments, so let’s go through each one of them.